awestruct/awestruct.github.io/file_types.md

 named `index.html.haml`.
 This allows for non-HTML generation, such as for XML or other file types.

+### ERB (`.erb`)

+ERB files are interpreted anywhere within the site tree.

+ERB files should have double-extension, as the `.erb` extension will simple be removed by default.

+To produce a file `index.html`, the ERB source file should be named `index.html.erb`.
+This allows for non-HTML generation, such as for XML or other file types.

 ### Markdown (`.md`)

 Markdown files are interpreted anywhere within the site tree.